Axekinn/Main-Stuff/README.md

 using the real "Install" & "Uninstall" buttons
 </a>

-MAngement "copy" & "Move" to a diffrent drive that has enough storage space
+Mangement "copy" & "Move" to a diffrent drive that has enough storage space